 He is a master at capturing minute detail without sacrificing the overall values of the form.
 I struggle to capture these basic values (highlight, halftone, core-shadow, etc.) when they’re hidden beneath a web of feather patterns.
 So I practice.
 Yesterday I sketched a curlew, beginning with the contours:

-Already my drawing looks over-simplified when compared to the sketches of Ray Harris-Ching!
+Already my drawing looks over-simplified when compared to Ray Ching's sketches.
 To finish I drew in the intricate feather pattern, shaded the form, and darkened any details that fell into shadow (in that order).
 Here’s my final sketch:

 And now here's a side-by-side of mine (turned black and white) and one of Raymond Ching's so you can compare the level of detail: